 Both conventional timeshares and the various long-term holiday schemes which have emerged over the years can involve a substantial long-term or permanent financial commitment.
 They also entail additional recurring costs (e.g. taxes, maintenance and insurance).

-This is why the relevant EU rules were amended in 2008, giving you protection against unscrupulous traders when signing contracts for timeshares or long-term holiday schemes.
-They apply to contracts concluded as of 23 February 2011 (or later in some EU countries
+The most recent EU rules , give you protection against unscrupulous traders when signing contracts for timeshares or long-term holiday schemes.
+Theses rules to contracts concluded as of 23 February 2011 (or later in some EU countries).

 The rules also protect you when signing:

 resale contracts (you pay a professional to help you sell or buy a timeshare or holiday club membership)

 exchange contracts (you pay to join a scheme allowing you to use accommodation or other services, while also allowing others to make temporary use of your own timeshare).